 2. They have a miraculous rent.

 I’ve never been lucky with rent.
 I always pay the median rent for an average apartment in an average neighborhood.
-I spend a lot of time looking around too but I’ve never struck rental apartment gold for the cost of pewter.
+I spent a lot of time looking around for a bargain too but I’ve never struck rental apartment gold for the cost of pewter.

 I have known some of my friends to have pretty decent rents and nice apartments for their expensive cities.
-And for some reason, there are people with even more miraculous rents than y friends (but I suspect many of them live in smaller cities), and of course these people all become personal finance bloggers to shame us all for having high rents.
-I mean, if you nab a good rent, personal finance would probably be a walk in the park so good on you.
+And for some reason, there are people online with even more miraculous rents than my friends, and of course these people all become personal finance bloggers to shame us all for having high rents.
+I mean, if you nab a good rent, personal finance would probably be a walk in the park, so good on you.
 The rest of us aren’t so lucky.

 3. They give less to charity.